Glossary

 Is short-form video the same as vertical video?

-No. Vertical video describes orientation only — any 9:16 video is vertical, including a 30-minute IGTV episode or a livestream replay.
-Short-form video specifies both vertical orientation and short duration (typically under 90 seconds).
-Almost all short-form video is vertical, but not all vertical video is short-form.
-For clip channels, the workflow always produces both — vertical AND short.
+No. Vertical video describes orientation only — any 9:16 video is vertical, including a 30-minute episode or a livestream replay.
+Short-form video specifies both vertical orientation and short duration, typically under 90 seconds.
+Almost all short-form video is vertical; not all vertical video is short-form.
+Clip channel output has to be both.

 How is short-form video different from a regular clip?

-A clip is a segment cut from a longer source video, regardless of orientation or length.
-A short-form video is a clip that has been reframed to 9:16, trimmed to under 90 seconds, captioned for sound-off viewing, and tuned for a specific platform's feed dynamics.
-A 2-minute landscape clip from a podcast is a clip, not a short-form video — it needs the reframing, caption, and length trim before it fits the format.
+A clip is any segment cut from a longer source, whatever its shape or length.
+A short-form video is a clip that has already been reframed to 9:16, trimmed under 90 seconds, captioned for sound-off viewing, and tuned to one platform's feed.
+A two-minute landscape excerpt from a podcast is a clip.
+It is not a short-form video until it has been reframed, captioned, and trimmed.

 Put Short-Form Video to Work